Sony a6100 how to zoom

 5.1 Smooth Zooming with Power Zoom

-1. Use a Power Zoom Lens: Attach a power zoom lens to your Sony A6100.
+Use Power Zoom Lens: Attach Power zoom lens to your Sony A6100.

-The rack zoom (also known as a crash zoom) is a quick zoom-in or zoom-out that’s used to create a dramatic effect in a scene.
-This technique is often used in action sequences or to draw sudden attention to a particular subject.
+The rack zoom (also known as a crash zoom) is a quick zoom-in or zoom-out that is usually added for a dramatic effect in a scene.
+It is a common technique used in action sequences or to bring sudden focus on a particular subject.

-2. Quickly Zoom In or Out: Manually zoom in or out rapidly while filming.
+Quickly zoom in or out: Manually zoom in or out quickly while shooting.
 This can be done with a zoom lens or even a power zoom lens if you want more control over the speed.

 5.3 Zoom Transitions in Editing

-1. Import Your Footage: Load your video into your preferred editing software.
+Import Your Footage: Upload your video into whichever editing software you’ve chosen.

-2. Apply a Zoom Effect: Use the software’s zoom effect or keyframe tools to create a zoom in or out.
-You can control the speed and duration of the zoom for the desired effect.
+Add Zoom: Either use the zoom effect of the editor or keyframe operations to perform a zoom-in or out.
+You have it so that you can control the speed and duration of the zoom to get the effect you want.

 6. Practical Applications of Zooming with the Sony A6100